kunle123-ui/kunle/CLI-Wallet.md

 ## 3. How to run the Wallet

-Start walleos process on your local instance as follows:
+Start eosiowd process on your local instance as follows:

 ```
-$ walleos
+$ eosiowd
 ```

 You will notice that it creates a folder called data-dir and contains a config.ini file.
 The configuration file contains the http server endpoint for incoming http connections and other parameters for cross origin resource sharing.